 - State-level borrower protection statutes (mediation requirements, redemption rights) add additional procedural layers

 Verdict: A servicer operating in multiple states without state-specific default workflows is operating blind.
-See Foreclosure vs. Loan Workouts: Your Strategic Default Servicing Choice for decision-tree guidance on this tradeoff.
+For decision-tree guidance on the foreclosure versus workout tradeoff, see 7 Red Flags for Private Lenders Navigating Loan Workouts Safely.

 7. Loss Mitigation Specialization: From Art to Engineering (2013–2018)